The Nature Cure for Fussy Eating

 In most cases, hiding fruits & vegetables in meals, frequent introduction, bribery and patience can guide you through the fussy eating phase.

 But what happens when fussy eating leads to outright refusal to eat anything but crackers or chocolate chips?
-Perhaps you have a child that refuses most fruits and vegetables or limits themselves to a few specific foods.
-In these more extreme cases of fussy eating it can be a daunting experience trying to ensure your child is having enough or eat or getting their optimal nutrition.
+Perhaps you have a child who refuses to eat most fruits and vegetables or who limits themselves to a few specific foods.
+In these more extreme cases of fussy eating it can be a daunting experience trying to ensure your child is receiving their optimal nutrition.

 As a naturopath, I work with children who are chronic fussy eaters including children with autism spectrum disorder, anxiety or attention-deficit disorder.
 Through my experience of working with fussy-eaters, I have compromised an ultimate fussy-eaters guide to get you through this awkward stage!